 If you are too out of shape for a hardcore gym session but can still do something:

 This would be obese people who are normally 30% body fat or more.
-This group should still focus on losing weight over recomposistion for a while.
-Still too much fat to lose.
+This group should still focus on losing weight over recomposition for a while.
+Still, too much fat to lose.
 The goal should be preserving muscle by having a high protein intake while cutting calories.

 This group would include those who have not exercised in a while.
-They can push themselves past Yoga or Pilates, and even do some weight lifting.
+They can push themselves past Yoga or Pilates and even do some weight lifting.
 But they can not keep up with even average fitness people at the gym.
-This group of people have a few options.
-One is go to the gym and do what you can, or two, is find an alternative.
+This group of people has a few options.
+One is going to the gym and do what you can, or two is find an alternative.

 Kettlebell exercises also have a benefit to help strengthen your tendons, and ligaments.
 This will help prevent injury when progressing to a normal gym routine.
 Kettlebell exercises are not optimal for Body Recomposition but they combine cardiovascular exercise with resistance training, can be progressive, and are often safer due to use to use and learn.
 The final benefit is you can do these workouts at home.

-People can start as low as eight pounds for a Kettleball.
-I personally started at 25 pounds.
+People can start as low as eight pounds for a Kettlebell.
+I personally started at 25 lbs.
 This is up to you, and your fitness level.
 It is better to start small and work your way up.
 This is useful as a step up for people who find Pilates too easy, but going to the gym too difficult.